What's It Going To Take To End The Shutdown? 5 Keys To Containing Coronavirus

 The next step in "test, trace, isolate" is "trace" — a shorthand for contact tracing.
 By tracking and communicating with the contacts of a confirmed COVID-19 case who are themselves at risk for infection, health workers can dramatically slow the chain of transmission.

 It's a labor-intensive process and the U.S. currently lacks the workforce to do this nationally.
 The head of the CDC told NPR last week that the agency is working on a big plan to scale up the workforce, though the details have yet to be released.
 An analysis by the Johns Hopkins Center for Health Security found the country may need 100,000 contact tracers, which would cost an estimated $3.6 billion.
-Tom Frieden, a former director of the Centers for Disease Control and Prevention, estimates the country may need even more, on the order of 300,000.
+Dr. Tom Frieden, a former director of the Centers for Disease Control and Prevention, estimates the country may need even more, on the order of 300,000.

 States are scrambling to ramp up contact tracing now.
 "We will need to beef up our workforce," said Levine, the Pennsylvania health secretary.
 She said her state will hire more people and may use volunteers, too.